What will I learn during the Rescue Course?

 Should I become a rescue diver even if I don’t plan to do a divemaster course?

-The Stress and Rescue Course is designed for anyone who wants to learn how to prevent and manage dive emergencies (should they occur).
+The Rescue Course is designed for anyone who wants to learn how to prevent and manage dive emergencies.
 So it isn’t just a course for future professionals but a course for everyone who’d like to broaden awareness and improve skill and confidence.

 Can I do the theory online before I arrive on the island?